QVoG-BUAA/QVoG-Query-TS/README.md

 If you have other custom query libraries, you can also link them in the same way.

-> Note that the modules added by `npm link` will be removed when you run `npm install` again.
+> [!NOTE] Note that the modules added by `npm link` will be removed when you run `npm install` again.
 And you have to specify all linked modules in one command.

+> [!ERROR] For `qvog-engine` or `qvog-lib`, you must ensure they are both local or from NPM, or package duplication will occur, causing runtime type identification to fail.

 To build the project, run the following command: